 When people first experiment with keto, it's typical to clear out the fridge and pantry to start with a clean slate.
 Keeping exclusively keto items in your kitchen keeps temptation away and keeps you in ketosis longer.

-Since ketosis is about restricting carbs to low levels and initiating your body's consumption of fats over sugars, mayo's high-fat, low-sugar profile fits right in.
+Yes — assuming you avoid mayonnaise that's high in sugar or other carbs.
+Since ketosis is about restricting carbs to low levels and initiating your body's consumption of fats over sugars, mayo's high-fat, low-sugar profile makes it very keto-friendly.

 What is mayo, anyway?